Anger Management (mixtape): Reception

-Anger Management received positive acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the mixtape received an average score of 79, based on 4 reviews.
-Album of the Year collected 6 reviews and calculated an average of 74 out of 100.

 Kyann-Sian Williams of NME described the mixtape as a "bracing, addictive record" which "takes the listener on a journey through anger to acceptance, finally arriving at a sense of calm.
 It's a great concept, and a great album."
 Lakin Starling of Pitchfork described the record as "a hell of a rap-production slapper, but most of all it's a turning point in Rico's evolution," noting that "[Rico] remains one of the heaviest hitters in the no-rules arena of rap."
 Nathan Ma of Highsnobiety wrote "At its heart, Anger Management is an overwhelmingly visceral, engaging, and consuming project," and concluded that "Rico Nasty is, among other things, a professional."
 Danny Schwart of Rolling Stone praised the collaborative efforts of the project and the energy between the duo, writing, "This overpowering 18-minute release reveals Rico and Kenny to be the most high-voltage rapper-producer combo around. [...] the progression they've achieved on Anger Management, indicate that Rico and Kenny will probably be career-long collaborators.
 Rico is only 21 and her future is incredibly bright — especially with Kenny at her side to help her realize her potential."

 In a slightly more negative review, Daniel Spielberg of HipHopDX noted that "Instead of replicating last year's [Nasty], [Rico Nasty] is clearly set on experimenting and expanding her sound.
 Even though it shows that she's a risk taker, Anger Management is unfortunately half-baked."